sodazone/ocelloids-services/packages/server/README.md

 The Ocelloids Service Node repository provides software components for running programmable offchain layers.

-> [!NOTE]
-> Ocelloids is transitioning to a generalized execution model.
-Currently, the Ocelloids Node only supports XCM monitoring logic.
-> You can monitor Cross-Consensus Message Format (XCM) program executions across consensus systems.
-Users can configure specific blockchain networks for observation and create subscriptions based on origin and destination chains, as well as sender addresses through a web API.
-The server delivers real-time notifications to the delivery channels specified in the subscriptions, providing timely updates about relevant interactions.
-The currently supported XCM protocols are XCMP-lite (HRMP) and VMP.

 ## Key Features

 - **Subscription Management:** Flexible API for specifying subscription criteria, including origin, destinations, senders, and delivery channels.
 Supports long-lived and on-demand subscriptions, delivering notifications via webhooks and websockets.